 There is evidence that children and young people are increasingly misusing alcohol and illegal drugs.
-Consequences range from non-attendance and poor attainment at school, poor health, committing crime to support 'habits' and also increased risk of being a victim of violent crime and sexual exploitation.
+Drugs-advice-for-schools Consequences of drug and alcohol misuse range from non-attendance and poor attainment at school, poor health, committing crime to support 'habits' and also increased risk of being a victim of violent crime and sexual exploitation.

-- Working with Parent who misuse substances guidance - Drugs Advise for Schools
+- Working with Parent who misuse substances guidance - Drugs Advice for Schools